+PHY 4498 Internship in Physics (1-3)

+Supervised work experience in the biotechnology industry, governmental agency, business, or other working environment in which a student will learn and apply pertinent professional skills.

-PHY 4493-94 Guided Independent Study (1 to 4 credit hours) Independent study for advanced students under the direction of a faculty member.
-Prerequisite: Permission of department chair.
-Also see index for "Independent Study and Research.."
-Topics in Physics (3) Focus on a topic of timely nature and/or special PHY 4495 interest.
-Prerequisites: Permission of instructor.
-PHY 4499 Senior Seminar (2) The main objective of this course is to complete a research project in physics.
+PHY 4499 Senior Seminar (2)

+The main objective of this course is to complete a research project in physics.
 You will be bringing together many of the ideas presented to you in your physics classes.
 In addition, you will need to acquire skill in project definition, time management, project completion timeline and schedule, clear and concise writing, and project presentation.

 Prerequisite: Permission of the instructor.